inbo/tutorials/content/tutorials/spatial_variograms/index.md

 Note the sensible choice of starting values and boundaries.
 Again, I indicated the \\(\sigma\\) range.

+See the considerable non-zero nugget?
+Let us explore where it comes from!

 ## Prior Parametrization

-To take this further, we can filter the dataset to retrieve one of the two `b` categories.
+To take variogram analysis further, we can filter the dataset to retrieve one of the two `b` categories.
-The `nu` parameter takes more extreme values here.
+Compare what happens to the range and nugget!

 ``` r
 semi_data <- data %>%